CEO statement, June 20, 2017

-In March, we announced top-line clinical results from the ongoing investigator initiated US study with IdeS that will be presented in an oral session at the American Transplant Congress (ATC) in Chicago on 30 April.
-These results demonstrated that treatment with IdeS eliminates donor specific antibodies (DSAs) and enables transplantation of HLA incompatible patients.
-The IdeS treatment resulted in total IgG and HLA antibody elimination.
-14 of 15 patients were successfully transplanted without discernible adverse events.
-Antibody mediated rejection episodes occurred in four patients and all four responded to anti-rejection treatment.
-One graft loss occurred due to non-HLA IgM and IgA antibodies.
-A comparison of the levels of donor specific antibodies before IdeS treatment and one month after IdeS treatment shows a significant reduction.
-These results support our belief that IdeS has the potential to become the first therapy to enable highly HLA sensitized kidney disease patients to be transplanted.
-HLA sensitization impacts approximately 30 percent of patients with kidney disease and is a significant barrier to kidney transplantation.
+On April 30, top-line clinical results from the ongoing investigator initiated US study with IdeS were presented at the American Transplant Congress (ATC) in Chicago.
+These encouraging results demonstrate that treatment with IdeS eliminates donor specific antibodies (DSAs) and enables transplantation of HLA incompatible patients.
+They also support our belief that IdeS has the potential to become the first approved therapy to enable highly sensitized kidney disease patients to be transplanted.

-In parallel with our ground-breaking work in organ transplantation, we are equally determined to pursue the therapeutic potential of IdeS in several other indications.
-We believe that the fast onset and efficacy of IdeS has the potential to significantly contribute to the critical care in several transplant-related indications and acute autoimmune diseases, including Anti-GBM antibody disease, also known as Goodpasture disease.
+In parallel with our pioneering work in organ transplantation, we are also pursuing the therapeutic potential of IdeS in several other indications.
+We believe that the fast onset and efficacy of IdeS has the potential to bring significant contribution to the critical care in several transplant-related indications and acute autoimmune diseases, including Anti-GBM antibody disease, also known as Goodpasture disease.

 President and CEO of Hansa Medical